Sonnet 276

 No commercial pause on that great trek

-No concentrated effort more than minutes long
+No thought or effort more than minutes long

 Impatient minds await that well timed gong